nitinshueran/java/README.md

 The following, intermediate, operations can be executed over the new/already-existing overview document:
 ```
   Create Key: Create a new key associated with the given topic name.
-  Remove Key: Removes the given key name from the associate topic.
+  Remove Key: Removes the given key name from the associated topic.
   Renew Keys: Renew all keys which will expire before the supplied date.
   Unmark: Unmark a topic from End to end encryption.
 ```